Rural Clinical Models for Health Promotion and Disease Prevention

 Organization(s): University of North Dakota Center for Rural Health

 Patient Centered Medical Homes

 Defining the PCMH

-This website defines the patient-centered medical home (PCMH) as encompassing five key attributes: 1) comprehensive care, 2) patient-centered; 3) coordinated care; 4) accessible services; and 5) quality and safety.
+Defines the patient-centered medical home (PCMH) as encompassing five key attributes: 1) comprehensive care, 2) patient-centered; 3) coordinated care; 4) accessible services; and 5) quality and safety.

 Organization(s): Agency for Healthcare Research and Quality (AHRQ)